 In conclusion, while declining senior home equity can impact the amount that can be borrowed with a reverse mortgage, it’s still a valuable financial tool for seniors 62 and over.
 By providing access to home equity, even in times of declining home values, reverse mortgages can provide a reliable source of income and financial security.
 But it’s important to consider a reverse mortgage now, while home values are still relatively high, to take advantage of this valuable asset.

-Jan Jordan is a Reverse Mortgage Specialist serving the Dacono, Fort Lupton, Erie, Fort Collins, Loveland, Greeley, and Front Range areas of Colorado.
-Click here to contact Jan and learn if reverse mortgage is right for you.
+Jan Jordan is a Reverse Mortgage Specialist serving the Erie, Dacono, Fort Lupton, Windsor, Fort Collins, Loveland, Greeley, Longmont, Boulder and other Front Range areas of Colorado.
+Contact Jan and learn if reverse mortgage is right for you.